pjlast/keto-poc/README.md

 ## Run the Go code

-After cloning this repository you should be able to run it:
+After cloning this repository you should be able to run it.
+Run these commands in THIS cloned repo (not the keto repo you cloned above):

 ```
 go mod download